Samsung Q60D TV Review

 0.000

 The Samsung Q60 TV has inadequate HDR brightness.
 It gets bright enough for some dimmer highlights to stand out, but it's not enough for most highlights to pop.
-Combined with the TV's only okay contrast, it doesn't provide an impactful HDR experience.
+Combined with the TV's only okay contrast, it doesn't provide an impactful HDR experience, but it's a bit better than lower-end Samsung models like the Samsung Q8F 2025.

 These measurements are after calibrating the HDR white point with the following settings: